amiehannah/memory-game/README.md

 # Memory Game

 > _To build a functioning browser based game that pushes your understanding of JavaScript.
-I chose to recreate the matching pairs / memory game_ </br>
+I decided to recreate the matching pairs / memory game_ </br>

 #### Project Link [_here_](https://amiehannah.github.io/memory-game/).